80+ SaaS Statistics and Trends (2022)

 The US has over 8x more SaaS companies than any other country (The Latka Agency)

-Here is the full breakdown of the top 15 leading SaaS countries worldwide:
+Here is a breakdown of an assortment of leading SaaS countries:

 |Country||No. of SaaS Companies|

 SaaS industry value is set to increase by over 2x by 2025 (Reply)

 The US SaaS sector is the largest in the world by a considerable margin.
 And was worth an estimated $108.4 billion in 2020.

 This figure is forecast to increase to $225 billion in 2025.
 That’s an increase of over 100%.